With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 Here’s how it generally breaks down:

-- Rankings above 1,000 will have great sales numbers but are very competitive.
+- Rankings above 1,000 will have great sales numbers, but will be very competitive.

 - Rankings from 1,000 to 30,000 are less competitive, but will still have decent sales numbers.